honerlaw/serverless-fargate-plugin/README.md

         memory: number;
         public: boolean; //Will it be facing internet?
 This affects directly what security groups will be auto created
-        port: number; // docker port (the port exposed on the docker image) - if not specified random port will be used - usefull for busy private subnets disableELB?: boolean; //useful for disabling ELB listeners on a cluster that has ELB and more tasks with ELB enabled
+        port: number; // docker port (the port exposed on the docker image) - if not specified random port will be used - usefull for busy private subnets hostname?: string | string[]; //optional hostname for filter on ELB disableELB?: boolean; //useful for disabling ELB listeners on a cluster that has ELB and more tasks with ELB enabled
         entryPoint: string[]; // same as docker's entry point
         environment: { [key: string]: string }; // environment variables passed to docker container